 Unified Communications (UC) shows no signs of slowing down in 2018, as businesses looking to gain competitive advantage through the latest technology trends continue to adopt it.
-A few key trends will shape this space in the new year, including a continued march towards digital transformation, the rise of hybrid services, emerging applications like streaming video and virtual reality, the use of artificial intelligence, and advanced analytics to get the most out of UC investments.
+A few key trends will shape this space in the new year, including a continued march towards digital transformation, the rise of full spectrum services, emerging applications like streaming video and virtual reality, the use of artificial intelligence, and advanced analytics to get the most out of UC investments.

 Trend #1: Digital Transformation Becomes An Imperative

 About 90 percent of organizations are currently using cloud technologies in some form or fashion.
 Now, after years of investing in smaller initiatives, companies are beginning to take a more holistic view of their transformation strategy, driving investments to place the bulk of their mission-critical functions into the cloud.
 Adoption of cloud-based UC is accelerating as a key part of the roadmap for most companies.

 Organizations are looking to empower their distributed workforce with cost-effective, secure solutions that allow workers, partners and customers to communicate over multiple channels (voice, chat, video and so on), across different devices, at any time and anywhere.
 This fosters widespread organizational digital transformation, lowering overhead and improving business agility and strategic outcomes.